Yelawolf: 2018–2021: Trunk Muzik 3 and Ghetto Cowboy

 The album features a collaboration from Machine Gun Kelly on the track titled "Rowdy", marking the end to a feud between Yelawolf and Machine Gun Kelly that began in 2011.
-It was a move that many of his fans and fellow Eminem associates considered treacherous and unloyal.
-However, the song gained attention when it was mentioned in another publicized feud between Kelly and Yelawolf's record label boss, Eminem.
+The song gained further attention when it was mentioned in another publicized feud between Kelly and Eminem.
 On the diss track "Rap Devil", Machine Gun Kelly states "And don't be a sucker and take my verse off of Yelawolf's album, thank you".
 In anticipation for the release of the album, Yelawolf began a weekly freestyle series similar to the one leading up to his 2015 release Love Story, claiming he would "release a freestyle every week until the album comes out".
 The album was supported by the singles "TM3" featuring DJ Klever, and "Catfish Billy 2", a sequel to the song from Trunk Muzik Returns.
 The album was released on March 29, 2019, and features Caskey, Doobie, Rittz, DJ Paul, MopTop, and CookUpBoss.

-Following the period between the completion of Trunk Muzik III and its release, Yelawolf hinted he was beginning work on his sixth studio album, titled Ghetto Cowboy.
+Following the period between the completion of Trunk Muzik 3 and its release, Yelawolf hinted he was beginning work on his sixth studio album, titled Ghetto Cowboy.
 This would mark his first album to not be released under the Shady Records label, but instead under his own independent label, Slumerican.
 During this time, Yelawolf dyed his hair red, which he claims is homage to Opie Taylor, a character from The Andy Griffith Show.
 The first single from the record, titled "Unnatural Born Killer" was released on August 9, 2019.
 In late 2019, Yelawolf launched his second tour of the year in support of the album, appropriately titled "The Ghetto Cowboy Tour".